China Box Office: ‘Wandering Earth’ Reaches $557 Million in Second Week

-The winning films from Chinese New Year remained on top of the Chinese box office in their second normal weekend of release.
-Locally-made sci-fi film “The Wandering Earth” advanced its score to $557 million.
+The winning films during China’s Lunar New Year holiday period remained on top of the local box office in their second normal weekend of release.
+Locally made sci-fi film “The Wandering Earth” pushed its total to $557 million.

 “Wandering Earth” earned $88.8 million between Friday and Monday, according to data from Asian film industry consultancy Artisan Gateway.
-That was more than half of the $160 million aggregate for the entire market.
+That was more than half of the $160 million of the entire market.

-“Wandering Earth” surpassed “Avengers: Infinity War on Saturday to become the highest grossing Imax release ever in China.
-Earning an additional $7.2 million from 603 Imax screens over the 4-day weekend, the Imax cumulative for the film now stands at $43.7 million in China, and $44.7 million globally.
+“Wandering Earth” surpassed “Avengers: Infinity War” on Saturday to become the highest-grossing Imax release ever in China.
+After adding $7.2 million from 603 Imax screens over the four-day weekend, the Imax cumulative for the film now stands at $43.7 million in China, and $44.7 million globally.

 “Crazy Alien” was unchanged in second place.
 It earned $25.8 million over the weekend, and advanced its 13-day cumulative to $292 million.